 -

-When does the 2026 primary MLS transfer window close?
+When does the secondary MLS transfer window open and close?

-The upcoming MLS season will be the final in the league's current format.
+The 2026 MLS season is the last one in the league's current format.
 In late 2025, MLS's Board of Governors voted to implement a "European" calendar from 2027, switching from a spring-fall to a fall-spring configuration.

-As a result, the transfer window has already undergone significant changes, and more are expected to follow next year.
-Ahead of the current window, MLS announced several rule modifications.
+As a result, the transfer window underwent significant changes ahead of the season, and more are expected to follow next year.
+Ahead of the primary window, MLS announced several rule modifications.

 There is no longer an age limit on intra-league loans, while the restriction on the number of cash transfers has also been lifted.
-The most notable change, however, is that the primary transfer window has been shortened and the secondary window extended.
+The most notable change, however, is that the primary transfer window was shortened and the secondary window extended.

 On the agenda for years, MLS was finally able to make this amendment after receiving special dispensation from FIFA to register its three Canadian teams with US Soccer, which meant that changing the length of transfer windows no longer required the approval of Canada Soccer.

-Previously, MLS essentially wasted a month of the permitted transfer timeframe by keeping the primary window open until April, when signing players from most leagues is virtually impossible.
+Previously, MLS essentially wasted a month of the permitted transfer timeframe by keeping the primary window open until April, when signing quality players from other leagues was virtually impossible.

 When did the 2026 primary MLS transfer window open?